-Easy poses to start you off
+Easy jumpshot poses to master

 Can’t figure out what to do with your body in the air?
 Here are some poses you can try which are pretty easy for anyone to do, and you can create your own variations by bending or straightening your various limbs.
 I personally like to look at photographs of dancers for inspiration and try to impart some of that grace and control into my pix, but you do you and come up with your own crazy moves!

-- The Star – Face the camera, jump with your hands in a V above your head and your legs open in a V. Think about stretching sideways to create a big star shape, and not about putting so much force into flailing such that your limbs are all pointing backwards instead of sideways
+Face the camera, jump with your hands in a V above your head and your legs open in a V. Think about stretching sideways to create a big star shape, and not about putting so much force into flailing such that your limbs are all pointing backwards instead of sideways

-- Running Man – turn to the side, lift your legs and hands into a running position as you jump up, with your knees and elbows bent accordingly so it literally looks like you are caught mid sprint.
+Turn to the side, lift your legs and hands into a running position as you jump up, with your knees and elbows bent accordingly so it literally looks like you are caught mid sprint.

-- Back Arch – turn to the side, bend your knees and kick your legs back while throwing both your arms over your head backwards – make sure you have them behind your ears so you don’t block your face.
+Turn to the side, bend your knees and kick your legs back while throwing both your arms over your head backwards – make sure you have them behind your ears so you don’t block your face.
 As you jump, arch your back and tilt your head upwards for prettier lines.

-Advanced Tips and Tricks
+Advanced Jumpshot Tips and Tricks

 - Have some go-to poses so in the event you only have time for one shot, you can definitely get a nice one.
 Some inspiration from travel blogger friends – Keith from TravelInspiration360 has what he calls a KJS (Keith Jump Shot) in every place he visits; and while it’s not technically a jumpshot, Hendric from Pohtecktoes has a Piking Around The World series